Expanding Nature-Based Solutions

 • PowerPoint presentations can be accessed here and here.

 On December 2, 2022, the California Natural Resources Agency held its first annual Natural and Working Lands - Progress and Priorities listening session to inform the state’s update on implementation of the Natural and Working Lands Climate Smart Strategy.
 Participants provided reflections on progress made in 2022 and priorities for climate action in the natural and working lands sector in 2023.
-Following the listening session, state representatives from CNRA, CDFA, and CARB provided participants with a short briefing and solicited feedback on near-term next steps for AB 1757 implementation.
+Following the listening session, state representatives from CNRA, CDFA, and CARB solicited feedback on near-term next steps for AB 1757 implementation.

 The Natural and Working Lands Climate Smart Strategy will drive implementation of the Governor’s Executive Order and expanded climate action in this sector, which has been called for in California’s Climate Change Scoping Plan and California’s recently updated Climate Adaptation Strategy.